 All single-use plastic products have been removed from the IKEA home furnishing range globally since January, 2020.

 It’s time to re-think (and recharge) batteries

-In FY20, we committed to phasing out non-rechargeable alkaline batteries from our global range by October, 2021.
-The aim is to inspire and enable frequent users of batteries to reduce waste and save money over time by switching to rechargeable batteries.
+In October 2021, we began phasing out non-rechargeable alkaline batteries from our global range.
+The aim is to enable our customers to reduce waste and save money over time by switching to rechargeable batteries.

 Being careful with resources is a core value for IKEA in everything we do, and it includes creating products that help people save food at home.
 With the Food is Precious initiative IKEA aimed to cut food waste by 50% in all IKEA stores by August 2020.